aroles/biol210/README.md

 ## Lecture Class Meetings
 MWF 9:00-9:50 am in SCTR A155

 Enrollment in both 210 lecture and 211 lab are required of all students.
 All lab sections meet 1:30-4:20 pm in SCTR K119.
-See the [BIOL 211 website](https://aroles.github.io/biol211/) for more information.
+See the [BIOL 211 website](https://aroles.github.io/biol211/) for more information on the Lab sections.

 ## Course Description
 This course provides biology majors and others with an integrated introduction to key biological principles of genetics, ecology, and evolution, including principles of inheritance, structure and expression of genes, and gene-phenotype relationships, selection, drift, sources of variation, and patterns of diversity, as well as factors and processes governing biotic and abiotic interactions that influence distribution and abundance of organisms.
 Students must register for both the lecture and laboratory (BIOL 211) concurrently.
 Prerequisite(s): BIOL 100.